The study and practice of public management has undergone profound changes across the world. Over the last quarter century, we have seen

 May 29, 2019

-Critical Perspectives in Emergency Services Management makes an important contribution to the subject of emergency services management and to public administration and organization studies more generally.
-It critically assesses developments in emergency services management by examining the ...
+Critical Perspectives on the Management and Organization of Emergency Services makes an important contribution to the subject of emergency services management and to public administration and organization studies more generally.
+It critically assesses developments in emergency services ...